ayse-nur-safak/servesless-traveler-guide-website-on-AWS/README.md

 The website is going to be useful and understandable.
 Customers from all ages can understand the website.
 Not only writings, but there will also be visual effects for making website more fun and eye catching.
 We will put every city in different box, so the user can find the city easily.
 Also, we are thinking about putting search box for making website clearer and easier to use.
 Also, the website will be responsive.
 Therefore, website is also usable for mobile phones.
-<p>There are six functional requirments.
+<div>There are six functional requirments.
 Firstly, the website shall meet visitors with an attractive visual as a main page.
 Secondly, tourists shall choose one of the 7 regions of Turkey they want to go visit by clicking on the page showing the regions.
 Thirdly, they shall choose one of the cities belonging to their chosen region by clicking on the page showing the cities.
 Fourtly, the website shall show recommendations for the city of their city choice.
 Fifthly, from the search bar on the homepage and on each page shown, users shall be able to search for a city name or recommended places directly over the search bar.
 Lastly, there will be an admin panel.
-Through this admin panel, website administrators or editors will be able to easily edit site content.</p>
+Through this admin panel, website administrators or editors will be able to easily edit site content.</div>
-<p>On the other hand, there shall be three non-functional requirments.
-Firstly, necessary security measures shall be taken to ensure that there is no unauthorized access to the admin panel.
-Secondly, users should not be able to run scripts on the search button on the website in order to security reasons.
-Thirdly, the response time of the website shall be under 0.5 seconds.</p>
+<div>Non-functional</div>

 ###### III.
 Target Customers
 - Tourists which will come from abroad.